Domestic Violence - Criminal Defense - PC 273.5 - Domestic Violence Lawyer in California

 Can Domestic Violence Charges Be Dropped in Orange County?

-Domestic violence charges can be dropped, but it is critical to know that they will not be dropped only because the alleged victim of the violence no longer wants charges brought against the alleged suspect.
+Domestic violence charges can be dropped.
+However, they will not be dropped just because the victim no longer wants to press charges.
 Charges are brought by the state, not by the affected person.

 The same is true about the protective order.
 Even if the victim no longer wants the protective order, the order remains in effect.
-Any person who has a restraining order against them must obey the order or risk further criminal charges and subsequent consequences.
+Anyone with a restraining order must follow it.
+If they don't, they could face more criminal charges and consequences.
 Violating a protective order is a serious offense.

 Defenses to Domestic Violence Allegations in California